 Why Your New Furnace Smells

-3 Other Furnace Smells You Shouldn’t Disregard
+3 Other Furnace Smells You Shouldn’t Dismiss

 - Burning plastic or rubber.
 If your furnace smells like burning plastic, you might have an electrical issue.
 Electrical wiring is coated in plastic to protect against shocks, and this smell is a sign that heat is melting this precautionary coating.
-To prevent a fire, shut off your furnace immediately and have it inspected out by an HVAC technician.
+To prevent a fire, shut off your furnace immediately and have it examined out by an HVAC technician.